jessicaldale/manager-readme/README.md

 If I fail at any of these - especially anything that puts retaining you at risk - you would be doing me a **huge** favor by letting me know as soon as possible.
 I don't expect everyone to stick around forever, however if a departure is potentially due to something we could have done different, I would appreciate the chance to make things right first.

 # My values and approach
 I strongly believe in putting people over process and changing process to accommodate our needs and goals.
-I’ve worked on the product side, the agency side, and the consultant side.
+I’ve worked on the product side, the agency side, and the consultant side and each come with their own sets of challenges.
 At the end of the day, these are my values as a manager:

 * I value transparency about what’s happened, what’s happening, and what’s going to happen.
 * I value being human.